redsach/redsach.github.io/_pages/about.md

 ------
 <div align="center">
   <img src="/images/europa-moon-sticker-16x9-1.webp" width="600"><br><br>
-  <p>We are building ML surrogates to help characterize ocean worlds such as Europa in the search for life beyond Earth.</p>
+  <p>We are building AI surrogates to help us characterize ocean worlds such as Europa in the search for life beyond Earth. </p>
 </div>
 <br>
 <br>